opensistemas-hub/osbrain/docs/source/serialization.rst

 Global configuration
 ====================

-By setting the `OSBRAIN_DEFAULT_SERIALIZER` environment variable, we can set the default serializer between agents.
+By setting the ``osbrain.config['SERIALIZER']`` configuration variable, we can change the default serializer.
+For example:

-For example, we could set it from our `.py` configuration file:

 .. code:: python

-    os.environ['OSBRAIN_DEFAULT_SERIALIZER'] = 'json'
+    osbrain.config['SERIALIZER'] = 'json'

+.. note:: It is also possible to change the global default serializer by setting the ``OSBRAIN_DEFAULT_SERIALIZER`` environment variable.

 Per agent configuration